Blitz Report™ Installation Guide

 java.lang.SecurityException: User: ISGADMIN~~EBSDB, failed to be authenticated.

-1. Query the password for the ISGADMIN user with the following query:
+1. Query the password for the ISGADMIN user with the following query as APPS:

 select fnd_vault.get('ISG','ISGADMIN') from dual;

-2. Use the System Administrator responsibility to update login password for the ISGADMIN user to the one retrieved by the above query as per Doc ID
+6. Go to System Administrator > Security > User > Define and update the ISGADMIN password to the one retrieved by the above query as per Doc ID 2708647.1.

-5. Review the logfile to ensure that the xxen_webservices webservice has been deployed successfully.
+9. Review the logfiles to ensure that the xxen_webservices webservice has been deployed successfully.

 When clicking on the Blitz Upload Excel output LOV, the following error message is displayed: